Transportation Alternatives: Clark, Skamania, and Klickitat Counties

 The TA funding is suballocated to the RTC three-county RTPO region based on population, with varying amounts being allocated to US Census defined urban and rural areas.
 In addition, a portion of the funds are flexible and can be programmed within either the urban or rural areas.
 The attached map illustrates these areas.

-The annual three-county RTC regional sub-allocation is approximately $500,000.
-The funding estimate for years 2021-2022 is based on the assumption that funding allocation will remain constant with the current allocation.
+The annual three-county RTC regional suballocation is approximately $560,000.
+The TA funding estimate for years 2021-2024 assumes that funding allocation will remain constant with the current allocation.
 In addition, RTC will allocate $300,000 per year of federal CMAQ funds to the TA process.
 The CMAQ funds must be spent on CMAQ eligible projects within the Air Quality Maintenance Area boundary, which includes Vancouver, Camas, and Washougal urban areas.
 The following table demonstrates estimated funding availability:

 Estimated Transportation Alternatives Funding Sub-Allocation